NIFTy-PPL/NIFTy/paper.md

 Gordian Edenhofer acknowledges support from the German Academic Scholarship Foundation in the form of a PhD scholarship (``Promotionsstipendium der Studienstiftung des Deutschen Volkes'').
 Philipp Frank acknowledges funding through the German Federal Ministry of Education and Research for the project "ErUM-IFT: Informationsfeldtheorie für Experimente an Großforschungsanlagen" (Förderkennzeichen: 05D23EO1).
+Jakob Roth acknowledges financial support by the German Federal Ministry of Education and Research (BMBF) under grant 05A20W01 (Verbundprojekt D-MeerKAT).

 # References